MGIC Investment Corporation (MTG) Shares Down Despite Recent Market Volatility

-MGIC Investment Corporation (NYSE: MTG)’s stock price has decreased by -3.33 compared to its previous closing price of 12.90. however, the company has experienced a -9.90% decrease in its stock price over the last five trading days.
+MGIC Investment Corporation (NYSE: MTG)’s stock price has decreased by -3.75 compared to its previous closing price of 12.81.
+Despite this, the company has seen a fall of -4.42% in its stock price over the last five trading days.
 Barron’s reported on 06/28/21 that The Housing Market Is Still Hot.
 That’s Good News for These Three Mortgage Insurers.

 Is It Worth Investing in MGIC Investment Corporation (NYSE: MTG) Right Now?